 When the Wonderful Grand Band disbanded in 1983, Hynes focused on building and marketing a repertoire of new songs.
 He also returned to musical theatre, acted in television and film and recorded a children's album called Small Fry.

 By 1992 Hynes had compiled a catalogue of several hundred songs and a reputation as one of Canada's finest composers of folk and country music.
 Signed to a recording contract with EMI Canada, he released two critically acclaimed albums: Cryer's Paradise (1993) and Face To The Gale (1996).
 His association with EMI ended in 1997, but in the same year he and his wife Connie released 11:11 Newfoundland Women Sing Songs By Ron and Connie Hynes.
-The most recent Ron Hynes album is Standing In Lines In The Rain, released independently in 1998.
+Two more independently released albums followed: Standing in Line in the Rain in 1998 and The Sandcastle Sessions in 2001.

-In 2003 he released Get Back Change which earned the Country Recording Of The Year and Album Of The Year at the 2004 ECMA awards.
+In 2003 he released Get Back Change with the label Borealis.
+It earned the Country Recording Of The Year and Album Of The Year at the 2004 ECMA awards.
 He published his first songbook Songs Of Ron Hynes - Volume One in 2005, and released the self-titled CD Ron Hynes in 2006.
 In the same year (2006) he was presented with a “Lifetime Achievement Award” from St. John's Folk Arts Council.
+He was also the winner of Male Solo Recording of the Year at the 2007 East Coast Music Awards.
+In 2010, he released the album Stealing Genius.